Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 ---
-title: How to Implement Feature Flags in Sveltekit using Unleash
+title: How to Implement Feature Flags in SvelteKit
 description: "How to use Unleash feature flags with Sveltekit."
 ---

 Hello and welcome to another tutorial.
 This is about adding feature flags to an app made with [SvelteKit](https://kit.svelte.dev/) and [Unleash](https://www.getunleash.io/).
 We'll make a paired-down habits app to keep track of your new year's resolutions.

-This is not meant to be a complete product, but enough to show you the different approaches to working with feature flags in a "fullstack" framework like Next.js or Sveltekit.
-The final code is available on GitHub in [this repo](https://github.com/alvinometric/unleash-sveltekit).
+While this is not meant to be a complete product, we can leverage feature flags using a full stack framework like Next.js or Sveltekit.
+The completed code for this implementation is available in [a Github repository](https://github.com/alvinometric/unleash-sveltekit).

 ## Setup